Roxana-Pohodnicaru/MusicVisuals/README.md

 Nikka May Omo: This assignment has me achieve a significant progress in my learning journey for this module.
 I am most proud of the growth in terms of teamwork and learning more about how to visualise our creative ideas using processing.
 I was able to become productive and fulfill the deadline we set up thanks to our strict planning and frequent meetings.

 As a student who was worried at the start, I can confidently conclude I am satisfied with the work I contributed.
 I think the key achievement is that we were able to leverage each other's strengths and overcome any errors that arose during the project.
 This not only led to a successful outcome but also help me develop interpersonal skills that will serve me well in other future projects.
+Comparing all the visuals, I was responsible for, I appreciate the stars the mountains the most as it looks the more visually appealing and i learned more considering it took me a lot of errors and trials for it work perfectly.

 Roxana Pohodnicaru:
 This is the first big collaborative coding project I’ve worked and I can definitely say that I learned a lot from this experience.